What is it?

 Patients are strongly motivated to be involved in PPRNs because they can make an active contribution to medical research.
 However, security and privacy concerns need to be addressed.

-GetReal commissioned a survey of key decision makers to understand their views of PPRNs.
-See here.
+GetReal commissioned a survey of key decision makers to understand their views of PPRNs (see A Review of Patient-Powered Research Networks in Relative Effectiveness Research and a Survey of Key Stakeholders: Report Commissioned by GetReal).

-A range of stakeholders, including representatives of public policy organisations and health insurance trade associations were interviewed by the United States Government Accountability Office to inform a report reviewing the work of PCORI.
-Issues raised included:
+A range of stakeholders, including representatives of public policy organisations and health insurance trade associations, were interviewed by the United States Government Accountability Office to inform a report reviewing the work of PCORI (see Comparative Effectiveness: Initial Assessment of the Patient-Centred Outcomes Research Institute, GAO 2015).

 - lack of standardised data across PPRNs, which was felt may slow the process and make it more resource intensive